Monday Night War: 1998–1999: WCW begins to struggle

 On August 10, 1998, WCW regained the lead for six weeks.
-During this time WCW brought in The Ultimate Warrior, now known as The Warrior, and then later reformed the Four Horsemen for Ric Flair's television return.
-WCW's final victory in the Monday Night Wars came on October 26, following the previous night's Halloween Havoc pay-per-view.
+During this time, WCW brought in The Ultimate Warrior, now known as The Warrior, and then later reformed the Four Horsemen for Ric Flair's television return.
+WCW's final victory in the Monday Night War came on October 26, following the previous night's Halloween Havoc pay-per-view.
 The episode included a repeat airing of the Halloween Havoc WCW World Heavyweight Championship match between Diamond Dallas Page and Goldberg after the original airing exceeded the scheduled 3-hour running time and subscribers lost the feed at 11 p.m.
 EST.

 In the fall of 1998, The Rock's popularity led to a main event lead babyface push, pitting him against Mr. McMahon in the build up to Survivor Series, leading to one of the biggest swerves in WWF history with The Rock turning heel and aligning with Mr. McMahon to form The Corporation upon winning the WWF Championship against Mankind.

-Prior to this, the WWF's Austin/McMahon and WCW's Goldberg/nWo storylines would have each company trade victories.
-The Rock's leap into megastar status and subsequent feud with Mankind would give the WWF the lead, nearly doubling WWF ratings and PPV buys entering 1999.
+Before this, the WWF's Austin/McMahon and WCW's Goldberg/nWo storylines would have each company trade victories.
+The Rock's leap into megastar status and subsequent feud with Mankind would give the WWF the lead, nearly doubling WWF ratings and PPV buys as 1999 began.

 After winning the World War 3 battle royal in November 1998, with the help of Scott Hall and his stun gun, Kevin Nash ended Goldberg's 173–0 winning streak and won the WCW World Heavyweight Championship at Starrcade the following month.